 Get the latest news and updates right in your Email Inbox.

-IEUA has launched Kick the Habit (a public awareness campaign) to increase awareness about the drought and promote changes in water use that will ensure the sustainability of our water supply.
+Kick the Habit is a public awareness campaign to increase awareness about the drought and promote changes in water use that will ensure the sustainability of our water supply for future generations.

 One of the easiest ways to reduce water use is to change out water-wasting fixtures, appliances and plumbing.
 A variety of rebates are available for toilets, clothes washers, sprinkler controllers, rain barrels and much more.
 Visit SoCalWaterSmart for information on water and money saving rebates.